-DOMAIN: Speaking/ Rate the following areas of e A. The student can participate with ease in conversations on familiar topics.
-1 2 3 4 ļ E valuator's Notes B. The student can usually talk about events and experiences at various points in their lives.
-1 2 3 4 ļ E valuator's Notes C. The student can usually describe people, places, and things.
-1 2 3 4 4 E Svaluator's Notes D. The student can handle social interactions in everyday situations, sometimes even when there is an unexpected complication.
-1 2 3 4 4 E Evaluator's Notes Overall Speaking Score Average the scores from letters A-D Overall Average Score for Speaking: Speaking:
+DOMAIN: Speaking/Expressive (Interpersonal Speaking) Rate the following areas of evidence on a scale of 1 (lowest) to 4 (highest).
+A. The student can participate with ease in conversations on familiar topics.
+1 2 3 4 Evaluator's Notes B. The student can usually talk about events and experiences at various points in their lives.
+1 2 3 4 Evaluator's Notes C. The student can usually describe people, places, and things.
+1 2 3 4 Evaluator's Notes D. The student can handle social interactions in everyday situations, sometimes even when there is an unexpected complication.
+1 2 3 4 Evaluator's Notes Overall Speaking Score Average the scores from letters A-D Overall Average Score for Speaking: